Author: Jamie Lewis – PGA Teaching Professional

-- PXG 0211 is best suited for high handicappers and beginners
+- PXG 0211 Driver is best suited for high handicappers and beginners

 - One of the most affordable premium driver options out there

-- Titanium at the heel and toe of crown improve stability at impact
+- Titanium at the heel and toe of the crown improves stability at impact

-- Honeycomb TPE insert acts as a sounds and vibration dampener
+- Honeycomb TPE insert acts as a sound and vibration dampener

 - Impressive ball speeds, especially for the price point